 Future Motion

-Onewheel made a statement that for long-term storage of more than 2 weeks leave it at 50-70% other than that just leave it plugged in.
-Leaving it at 100% is not the end of the world and is better than a fully depleted battery.
+Leaving it at 100% is not the end of the world, when you can take it down to 40-50%, still it’s better than a fully depleted battery.
 You shall not long-term store a battery fully depleted, this will degrade it over time.

 What battery does the Onewheel have?